artoria-dev/data-science-lol/README.md

 ![c_cspmgpmcorrelation](readme-files/c_cspmgpmcorrelation.png)

 This plot shows the correlation between the cs per minute and gold per minute even better than the plot before as there are fewer games used.
-That shows how important cs'ing is in order to get a decent amount of gold.
+That shows how important cs'ing is in order to get a decent amount of gold (and multicollinearity..).

 And the most interesting plot again: